-On August 16, 2022, we entered into a purchase agreement (the "2022 Purchase Agreement") and a registration rights agreement (the "2022 Registration Rights Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park").
-Pursuant to the terms of the 2022 Purchase Agreement, Lincoln Park has agreed to purchase from us up to \$50,000,000 of our common stock (subject to certain limitations) from time to time during the term of the 2022 Purchase Agreement.
-Pursuant to the terms of the 2022 Registration Rights Agreement, we filed with the SEC a registration statement to register for resale under the Securities Act the shares that have been or may be issued to Lincoln Park under the 2022 Purchase Agreement.
+On August 16, 2022, we entered into a purchase agreement (the "2022 Purchase Agreement") and a registration rights agreement with Lincoln Park, pursuant to which Lincoln Park agreed to purchase from us up to \$50,000,000 of our common stock (subject to certain limitations) from time to time.
+We filed a registration statement to register for resale the shares that have been or may be issued to Lincoln Park under the 2022 Purchase Agreement.

-Pursuant to the terms of the 2022 Purchase Agreement, at the time we signed the 2022 Purchase Agreement and the 2022 Registration Rights Agreement, we issued 100,000 shares of common stock to Lincoln Park as consideration for its commitment to purchase shares of our common stock under the 2022 Purchase Agreement.
+We issued 100,000 shares of common stock to Lincoln Park as consideration for its commitment to purchase shares of our common stock under the 2022 Purchase Agreement.
 The commitment shares were valued at \$1,000,000 and recorded as an addition to equity for the issuance of the common stock and treated as a reduction to equity as a cost of capital to be raised under the 2022 Purchase Agreement.

-During the three and six months ended June 30, 2023, we sold 0 and 0.1 million shares, respectively, of common stock under the 2022 Purchase Agreement, for net proceeds of approximately \$0 and \$0.4 million, respectively.
+During the three and nine months ended September 30, 2023, we sold 0 and 0.1 million shares, respectively, of common stock under the 2022 Purchase Agreement, for net proceeds of approximately \$0 and \$0.4 million, respectively.
+During the nine months ended September 30, 2022, no shares of common stock were sold under the 2022 Purchase Agreement.